Piecewise Strong Convexity of Neural Networks: Experiments

 This lemma is proved in the supplementary material, and makes use of Gr{\"o}nwall's inequality.
 We may compute the second derivative of $\gamma(t)$ while avoiding computing $\mathbf{H}(\ell_\lambda)$ by observing that

 and therefore we may compute \eqref{eq:gamma2nd} by two backpropagations.

-One notable difference between our theoretical work and the following experiments is that we focus on image classification tasks below, and hence the loss function is given by a composition of a softmax and cross entropy, as opposed to a squared Euclidean distance.
+One notable difference between our theoretical work and the following experiments is that we focus on image classification tasks below, and hence the loss function is given by a composition of a softmax and cross entropy, as opposed to a square Euclidean distance.

 For the MNIST, CIFAR10, and CIFAR100 datasets, we produce two plots generated by training neural networks using stochastic gradient descent (SGD).
 The first is of $\ellam$ and normalized second derivative, as given by the left hand side of \eqref{eq:normform}, versus training time, represented using logging periods, calculated over a single SGD trajectory.
-The second is a histogram which runs the same test over several trials, distinguished by their random initializations, and records the relative change in $\gamma(t)$ between when it first became piecewise convex to convergence.
+The second is a histogram which runs the same test over several trials, distinguished by their random initializations, and records the percent change in $\gamma(t)$ between when it first became piecewise convex to convergence.
 In other words, let $t_0$ be the first time after which $\ddot{\gamma}(t)$ is always positive; in our experiments, such a $t_0$ always exists.
 Let $t_1$ and $t=0$ be the terminal and initial time, respectively.
 To compute the histograms in the left column of Figure \ref{fig:results}, we compute the loss change fraction

 over $n$ separately initialized training trials on a given dataset.
 We are interested in \eqref{eq:losschange} as it measures how much of the SGD trajectory is spent in a piecewise convex regime.

 Our experimental set-up for each data set is summarized in Table \ref{tab:setup}, and all experiments were implemented in PyTorch, with a mini-batch size of 128.
 Results are summarized in Table \ref{tab:results} in the form mean $\pm$ standard deviation, calculated across all trials for each data set.
 The column ``Norm.
 2nd.
 Deriv. (\%10)'' in Table \ref{tab:results} is the 10th percentile of the normalized second derivatives in the piecewise convex regime, as calculated within each trial; we present this instead of the minimum normalized second derivative as the minimum is quite noisy, and as such may not reflect the behaviour of the second derivative in bulk.